Top 31 Optiver Data Scientist Interview Questions + Guide in 2024

 Example

 “The overall decrease could be due to a change in the distribution of applications among the products.
-If more applications are for the product with lower approval rates, it can drag down the overall rate.
-In this case, even though Product 2’s approval rate stayed the same, if it received a significantly higher proportion of applications in the second week, it could lower the overall approval rate.”
+If more applications are for the product with lower approval rates, the overall rate can be dragged down.
+In this case, even though Product 2’s approval rate stayed the same if it received a significantly higher proportion of applications in the second week, it could lower the overall approval rate.”

 17. Between two models with 85% and 82% accuracy, respectively, which one would you choose?